Redox variable sediments mediate uranium mobility in the upper Colorado River Basin.

 SLAC National Accelerator Laboratory, Stanford Synchrotron radiation Lightsource

-Funding was provided by the DOE Office of Biological and Environmental Research, Subsurface Biogeochemistry Research (SBR) activity to the SLAC SFA program under contract DE-AC02-76SF00515 to SLAC.
-Use of SSRL is supported by the U.S. DOE, Office of Basic Energy Sciences.
-A portion of the research was performed using EMSL, a DOE Office of Science User Facility sponsored by the Office of Biological and Environmental Research (BER) (located at PNNL).
-Sample collection at the Rifle, CO site was supported by the LBNL Watershed Function SFA, sponsored by the BER Climate and Environmental Sciences division.
-Sample collection at the Naturita and Grand Junction, CO sites was supported by the DOE Office of Legacy Management.
+Funding was provided by the Subsurface Biogeochemistry Research (SBR) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, to the SLAC Scientific Focus Area (SFA) program under contract DE-AC02-76SF00515.
+Use of the Stanford Synchrotron Radiation Lightsource (SSRL) is supported by the Office of Basic Energy Sciences within the DOE Office of Science.
+A portion of the research was performed using the Environmental Molecular Sciences Laboratory [EMSL; located at Pacific Northwest National Laboratory (PNNL)], a DOE Office of Science user facility sponsored by BER.
+Sample collection at the Rifle, Colorado, site was supported by the Lawrence Berkeley National Laboratory Watershed Function SFA, sponsored by the BER Climate and Environmental Sciences division.
+Sample collection at the Naturita and Grand Junction, Colo., sites was supported by the DOE Office of Legacy Management.

 SC-23.1 Climate and Environmental Sciences Division, BER